amplication/docs/docs/custom-code/add-action-to-controller.md

 });
 ```

-Call the user service to execute the resetPassword, then check and filter the results before return it to the client.
+Call the user service to execute the resetPassword, then check and filter the results before returning them to the client.

 ```typescript
 const result = await this.service.resetPassword({